webeng/datasciencecoursera/ProgrammingAssignment4/CodeBook.md

 The tidy.txt dataset is the result of applying run_analysis.R to the original data.
 The last script contains comments about all the transformations that were carried out.
 I strongly recommend to read all the comments in each step to understand the script.

-The tidy.txt contains the average of each variable for each activity and each subject.
+The file tidy.txt contains the average of each variable for each activity and each subject.

 ### License - References
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012